Nehalem, Oregon: History

 For many decades the State highway officials in Oregon had seen the route that Highway 101 took through Wheeler and Nehalem as temporary for the highway.
 During that time, the long-term plan for the highway was to move it along the Nehalem Spit, offering a longer view of Nehalem Bay and the Pacific Ocean.
 When the plans for this change began to take shape in the late 1960s the community backlash from the two towns was so intense that officials decided to leave the highway in its existing layout.

+Nehalem has an elevation of 11 feet.
 Lying so close to sea level, the area suffers intermittent floods.
 A 1996 storm caused particular damage, to local dairy farms.
+In November 2006, heavy rains caused flooding in Nehalem, resulting in $1 million in damage.

+Nehalem has been noted multiple times in pop culture.
 The Portland-based band Everclear has a song, "Nehalem", about life in the town, on its Sparkle and Fade album.
+In 1995, Nike issued its Nike Air Nehalem Water Sandal and Portland-based Columbia Sportswear named one of its sandal styles after Nehalem.
+And in 2008, Intel named its 45 nm microarchitecture "Nehalem."
+Portland-based Leatherman Tool Group named one of its stainless steel knives the "Nehalem."

 Nehalem was the location for the 2000 HGTV Dream Home Contest, which awarded a furnished home and an automobile.

+The Nehalem Bay Dune Site, which is listed in the National Register of Historic Places, is a prehistoric site in the Nehalem vicinity dating to 1310 A.D.
+The exact location is restricted to protect the site.